 This doesn’t have to mean running marathons or training every day at the gym.
 There are lots of different things you can do to be a bit more active.
 For more ideas, see national Mind’s information on choosing an activity or watch this video for five ways to get moving an feel better.

 Bucks Mind has a number of physical activity initiatives to promote good mental health.
-Many of our wellbeing and peer support groups already provide walking groups, but we also provide online yoga through our Friends in Need peer support service (see details below).
+Many of our wellbeing and peer support groups already provide walking groups, but we also provide free online yoga classes (see details below).

 In the past we have held online exercise courses and we held a Mindful Walk on 21 September 2020.